 Pumpkin seed and coconut clusters

-These kid-friendly clusters are full of plant-based protein with lots of healthy seeds.
-The perfect crunchy snack for mid-afternoon!
+These kid-friendly clusters are the perfect crunchy snack for mid-afternoon!

 So fresh and fruity and has feels like the taste of summer.